julian-klode/blog.jak-linux.org/content/post/somewhatmax-sat-solver.md

             return True
         elif it := find("best unassigned literal satisfying a hard clause"): assume(it)
-        elif it := find("best literal satisfying a soft clause"): assume(it)
+        elif it := find("best unassigned literal satisfying a soft clause"): assume(it)
     ```